iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 > I installed the app and it seems to work as advertised.
 The downsides of the app are two-fold.
 The app would appear to be geographically limited to VA and it depends on people with COVID to voluntarily install the app and report they have COVID in a timely manner.
 That said, even a 30% solution has merit and hopefully use of this system will be nationwide if not worldwide.<br> :date: __2020-08-19 20:07:21__

-> I would definitely use this, except.....
-Except it is just for Virginia, and I'm in Illinois.
-But, I understand that a nation-wide method of linking among state departments of health is in the works.
-There is a really good article in the Washington Post about this app, and that's where I found out about it.<br> :date: __2020-08-18 17:16:09__

 #### 3-star reviews